simonkarman/nextjs-frontend-app-starter/README.md

 }
 ```

-Please note that there is also a downside to using styled components.
+There is also a downside to using styled components.
 Since your styles are generated during runtime they are relatively slow to load.
-Luckily when using a pregenerated html page in a next exported page, these styles are already pre generated, so it is less of an issue.
+Luckily when using a pre-generation styles are part of the static files, so this is less of an issue.

-## Precommit Hooks with Husky
+## Git Hooks with Husky
+As a developer you don't want to push code to your git repository that breaks.
+This means you'll first need to fix your issues before commiting your code, which ensures all code pushed to the origin repository is valid.

-I used the Husky library to run commands whenever you try to commit new code.
-These commands will build, test, and lint your code.
+I use Git hooks to achieve this.
+Everytime I try to commit new code the code will be build, tested, and linted.
 Whenever one of these steps detects an issue, the commit will not go through and fail.
-This means you'll first need to fix your issues before commiting your code, which ensures all code pushed to the origin repository is valid.
+To easily setup Git hooks in an npm managed project you can use [Husky](https://www.npmjs.com/package/husky/v/4.3.8)

-The linting step is done using [ESLint](https://eslint.org/).
+For the linting step I use [ESLint](https://eslint.org/).
 ESLint statically analyzes your code to quickly find problems.
 Many problems ESLint finds can be automatically fixed.
 Only problems that cannot be automatically fixed have to be manually looked at.
-The rules and configuration of ESLint can be found in the [`.eslintrc.js`](https://github.com/simonkarman/simonkarman-next/blob/main/.eslintrc.js) file.
+The rules and configuration of ESLint I use can be found in the [`.eslintrc.js`](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/.eslintrc.js) file.

-The unit testing step is done using [Jest](https://jestjs.io/).
+For the unit testing step I use [Jest](https://jestjs.io/).
 Jest runs all tests it can find in files that match the `*.test.ts` expression.

-> Please note that the unit tests in this projects haven't been created yet.
-Writing tests for React Hooks and React Components is a topic for another time.
+Please note that this starter does not contain proper unit tests.

 # Visual Studio Code
-While building this starter I used Visual Studio Code as IDE.
-Some plugins that are useful to enable while working with the above mention technologies and features are:
+When working on React project I generally use Visual Studio Code.
+Within VS Code I use some extension to make my life easier:
 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest)